User Tools

 In the \( E_i \) event space, an event happened \(k_i\) times then the frequency of that given event may be calculated with the following formula: In the \( E_i \) event space, an event happened \(k_i\) times then the frequency of that given event may be calculated with the following formula:

-This means that we divide the number of all events by the number (frequency) of that given event.
-In case of a large number of experiments this number will show us the probability of that event.
-This means that we divide the number of all events by the number (frequency) of that given event.
-In case of a large number of experiments this number will show us the probability of that event.
+-This means that we divide the number of all events by the number (frequency) of that given event.
+In case of a large number of experiments this number will show us the probability of that event.+This means that we divide the number of that //given event// by the number of all //experiments//.
+In the case of a large number of experimentsthis number will show us the probability of that event.

 -$$ \lim_{k \to \infty} g_i = \frac{k_i}{k} = P(E_i) $$+$$ \lim_{k \to \infty} freq_i = \frac{k_i}{k} = P(E_i) $$